spdx/spdx-python-model/README.md

 ## Installation

-The SPDX model files are bundled under the `spdx_model/` directory, so builds work offline by default.
-This is also what makes the package buildable on build systems that prohibit network access during packaging, such as Debian or Yocto.
+The SPDX model files are bundled under the `spdx_model/` directory.
+This makes the package buildable on build systems that prohibit network access during packaging, such as Debian or Yocto.

 > **Note:** `v3_1` bindings track the in-development SPDX 3.1 draft and are
 > provided for early testing.
-They may change without notice until SPDX 3.1 is
+They may change without notice.
-> finalized.
-Use `v3_0_1` for stable work.

-To force fetching model files from the network instead of using the bundled files, set `SHACL2CODE_SPDX_FORCE_NETWORK=1`.
+To force fetching model files from spdx.org instead of using the bundled files, set `SHACL2CODE_SPDX_FORCE_NETWORK=1`.

 ### Install from PyPI